abgaddi/data_ABM/project_1.md

 ## Part 2
 ### Roads and Health Centers
 **Roadways**
-To start looking at the accessibility of roads to health care centers, I first read in a roads shapeflie for Laos.
+To start looking at the accessibility of roads to health care centers, I first read in a roads shapefile for Laos.
 I filtered out the primary, secondary and tertiary roads for the subdivision.
 The primary roads are represented in the map a little thicker than the secondary and tertiary roads.
-You can see that the primary roads run through almost all the de facto settelements.
+You can see that the primary roads run through almost all the de facto settlements.
 Otherwise, the secondary and tertiary roads are able to reach the settlements outside of the primary road network making the level of service possible between settlements.

 ![](roads.png)